feamster/COS461-Public/assignments/assignment1/README.md

   in this assignment.
 So no need to use `fork()`!

-### Submission and grading Submit the assignment by uploading your modified
+### Submission and grading

-client and server files to CS DropBox here: [Assignment 1 - Socket Programming](https://tigerfile.cs.princeton.edu/COS461_S2020/assignment1).
+Submit the assignment by uploading your modified client and server files to CS TigerFile here: [Assignment 1 - Socket Programming](https://tigerfile.cs.princeton.edu/COS461_S2020/assignment1).

 We will grade your assignments by running the `test_client_server.sh` script